Infrastructure Use Permits

 - The applicant must sign the form on the lower left.

-- An approved copy of the ICAP must be kept at the job site during construction.
+- An approved copy of the IUP must be kept at the job site during construction.

-- Municipal Enforcement Officers and City staff can request to see the approved ICAP.
+- Municipal Enforcement Officers and City staff can request to see the approved IUP.

 - Failure to produce this approved document may result in fines.